Would you like to know how to find cheap flights online?

-14. Sign Up for an Airline Affiliated Credit Card
+11. Sign Up For An Airline Affiliated Credit Card

 If you are using a credit card, why not accumulate frequent flyer points?
 The best cards and benefits depend on which country you live in and what cards you have access to.

-In Australia, we use a Commonwealth Bank American Express Card which gives us two Qantas points for every dollar spent.
+In Australia, we use a Commonwealth Bank AMEX Card which gives us 2 Qantas points for every dollar spent.

-And don’t forget to shop at member stores that are affiliated with the airlines.
-By shopping at these preferred stores you will also accumulate points.
+Don’t forget to shop at member stores that are affiliated with the airlines.
+By shopping at these prefered stores you will also accumulate points.
 Our credit card program is linked to our phone bill company and supermarket chain.

 For USA residents check out this credit card list by The Points Guy.